CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.3 server under Unix.md

 Together with the basic requirements, the following requirements correspond to the state of the art in the area of ​​servers under Unix.
 They SHOULD be implemented in principle.

-#### SYS.1.3.A6 Administration of users and groupsTo manage users and groups SHOULD use the appropriate administration tools.
+#### SYS.1.3.A6 Administration of users and groups
+To manage users and groups SHOULD use the appropriate administration tools.
 From a direct editing of the configuration files "/ etc / passwd" and "/ etc / group" and "/ etc / sudoers" SHOULD be omitted.

 #### SYS.1.3.A7 Additional protection for single-user and recovery mode access